 Formally chartered with 44 members on February 13, 1983, “…Thy church is trusting, yielding every effort, every soul” and is filled with excitement about opportunities for worship, outreach and family fellowship.
 Yearly Candle Teas and Christmas Eve Lovefeasts with the community were especially meaningful.
 Blessed with new members with musical talent, New Hope’s music program was launched which continues to thrive 30 years later and brings glory to God and joy to all who hear, sing and play.
 A strong foundation of lay leadership among the members was established in these formative years as well.

 The dream of a permanent building was realized in 1989 with groundbreaking “upon this chosen knoll.”
 Member-based construction crews led by Mark Bumgarner did major work on the building and our beautiful church was consecrated on June 3, 1990.
 In our new church home and “with a new hope overspread” we were more focused on our ministry in the broader Catawba Valley.
-ECCCM and Corner Table, Hospice, The Family Care Center involvement, our Vacation Bible School and CMO, Scouts, ball teams were each offering opportunities for serving, sharing God’s love and raising awareness of who these Moravians are.
+ECCCM and Corner Table, Carolina Caring, The Family Care Center involvement, our Vacation Bible School and CMO, Scouts, ball teams were each offering opportunities for serving, sharing God’s love and raising awareness of who these Moravians are.

 Our congregation has been shaped by the combined, unique gifts of the six called and six interim pastors who have served at New Hope.
 We have been joined together as a church family through our celebrations of worship, weddings, births, graduations, awards, new jobs, fund raising and fellowship as well as the trials of grief, illnesses, family crises and tragedies.
 In addition, each of us has special memories that define our personal New Hope history.